Onyx-Protocol/Onyx/docs/protocol/specifications/data.md

 The **first (least significant) bit** indicates whether the transaction includes witness data.
 If set to zero, the input and output witness fields are absent.

 The **second bit** indicates whether the output commitment from the spent output is present in the [input spend commitment](#asset-version-1-spend-commitment).
-If set to zero, the output commitment field is absent.
+If set to zero, the output commitment field is replaced by the [SHA3-256](#sha3) hash of the commitment.

 The **third bit** indicates whether transaction reference data and asset definitions are present.
 If set to zero, the reference data and asset definitions are replaced by their optional hash values.